GSK-Biostatistics/docorator/README.md

 # Note

-{docorator} requires specific system dependencies for PDF rendering.
-Available dependencies may differ by computing environment.
+{docorator} requires LaTeX libraries for PDF rendering.
+If using {tinytex}, the "TinyTeX" bundle covers the core dependencies. dependencies may differ by computing environment.